Labor Secretary Acosta plans to resign

 TRUMP SAYS HE WAS 'NOT A FAN' OF JEFFREY EPSTEIN, DESPITE PAST COMMENTS

-Acosta defended himself Wednesday in a press conference, in which he said that his office fought for a tougher punishment after state prosecutors were ready to let him walk free,
+Acosta defended himself Wednesday in a press conference, in which he said that his office fought for a tougher punishment after state prosecutors were ready to let him walk free.

 “Simply put, the Palm Beach state attorney’s office was ready to let Epstein walk free, no jail time,” he said.
 “Prosecutors in my former office found this to be completely unacceptable.”